shift-up/Web-Dev-Fundamentals/Unit1/Module0/Mini-Project0.1/README.md

 ## Project Instructions

+1. Go to https://github.com/shift-up/ and find the repository with your own name on it.
+Ex: `noah-passalacqua`

 1. Create a new branch called `mini-project0.1`.

 1. Create New File within this directory. ![alt text](https://raw.githubusercontent.com/shift-up/Web-Dev-Fundamentals/master/Unit1/Module0/Mini-Project0.1/screenshots/step3.png "Step 3")